ChristopherRWilliams/RWP_Python_moments/README.md

 # Running the Source Code
 1) The user should only need to modify the "main" routine.
 All other functions are labeled "func" and should not need to be modified.

-2) The user will need to verify the paths defined for your system.
+2) The user will need to change the paths so that they work for your system.

-3) Change the start and end dates in the "main" routine to include the date range of the source data files.
+3) Change the start and end dates in the "main" routine to include the date range of the source data files that have been downloaded.